-There are no limits prescribed under the Act on the power of the arbitrator to order disclosure of documents.
-Section 27 of the Act provides that the arbitral tribunal, or a party with the approval of the arbitral tribunal, may apply to the court for assistance in taking evidence, including any disclosure or discovery.
-Hence, (unless the parties voluntarily comply) disclosure/discovery can only be ordered through the court and in accordance with the provisions of the CPC.
+Section 27 of the Act provides that the arbitral tribunal, or a party with the approval of the arbitral tribunal, may apply to the court for assistance in taking evidence, including any disclosure, discovery or attendance of witnesses.
+Hence (unless the parties voluntarily comply), disclosure/discovery/attendance of witnesses can only be ordered through the court and in accordance with the provisions of the CPC.